 Do you have an area of academic expertise?
 Maybe you’re great at math, deeply familiar with science, or obsessed with language and literature.
 Even if you’re not a subject expert, but simply good with children, now’s a great time to consider starting a tutoring business.

-The industry took a hit during the pandemic, but today many tutors are embracing virtual instruction and tutoring is expected to see steady growth in the years ahead.
-As a result, you’re now able to run a tutoring business almost entirely from home, all while helping children to learn and excel and making a good living.
+The industry took a hit during the pandemic, but now many tutors are embracing virtual instruction and tutoring is expected to see steady growth in the years ahead.
+As a result, you’re now able to run a tutoring business from home, all while helping children learn and making a good living.

 Starting a tutoring business is not terribly complicated.
 If you have teaching experience or some proof of your expertise, you mainly need a good computer and you can start offering your services on a variety of online platforms, like ClubZ or eTutorWorld.
 With a bit of marketing on social media, you should be able to attract a few clients and start building your tutoring empire.

 Do you have great culinary skills?
-Have you always dreamed of making your delicious dishes for hundreds of people?
-Now is a great time to start a catering business.
+Now is a great time to start a catering business and share your tasty creations with the world.
 The industry is seeing strong growth as the pandemic recedes and more and more people plan major events, like weddings and corporate affairs.

 The crucial first step will be nailing down an initial menu.
 Do you favor traditional American dishes?
 Are you obsessed with Italian?
 Or maybe Mexican, Thai or Middle Eastern food is more your thing.
 Once you decide, fill out the menu with appetizer options, second courses, soups and salads, and a selection of entrees and desserts.
 And don’t forget Americans’ dietary issues — be sure to include low-fat, gluten-free, vegetarian and vegan options.